toralf/torutils/README.md

 ² The value is derived from [ticket 40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146).

-³ The idea is to block sources flying under the 2 min radar but to avoid overblocking by assuming to have up to 2 restarts per hour at the remote site
+³ The intention is to block sources flying under the 2 min radar, but avoid overblocking a source where 2 restarts within 1 hour happened

 ### Tweaks